 Pupils, parents and data: what difference does the GDPR make?

-As our guide to the key GDPR principles highlights, transparency is one of the most important elements of the new law.
+Transparency is one of the most important elements of the GDPR.
 Schools need to be able to explain to students and parents what’s happening with their personal data and how they can exercise their rights.
 DfEE guidance on GDPR-compliant privacy notices is a useful starting point here.